 5. You Fail to Follow Prescribed Therapy

 If you are being treated by a doctor, but fail to follow the doctor's prescribed therapy when you have the ability to do so, you can be denied disability benefits.
-However, the SSA recognizes certain legitimate excuses for failing to follow prescribed therapy.
+However, the SSA recognizes certain legitimate excuses for failing to follow the doctor's orders (which can be for taking medicine, going to therapy appointments, or undergoing surgery).

 Acceptable medical excuses.
 Failure to follow prescribed therapy can be excused for reasons beyond your control.
 Some examples follow.